MULXCODE/flat-html/README.md

     ]
 }
 ```
+It's an alternative to templating and helpful in debugging complicated HTML.
+You can use cursor tools of your text editor to rename classes in columns mode.

-Should generate HTML like this:
+It should generate HTML like this:

 ```
 <div>